Snifi0/Sniffer/README.md

 8. good alternative to flipper 0 (and way cheaper)
 9. sum moor stuff
 10. (im way more of a hardware guy so, expect to see hardware stuff first)
+11. ps:yall think ill give out the code jus like that? thats like givin' a baby a gun

 ### Hardware ###
 ###### MCU (not sure which one to use yet) ######